-New legislation, referred to as PASS ID, is reported to be gaining broad support in Congress.
-This legislation, endorsed by DHS, most states, and the National Governor's Association, would repeal the REAL ID Act of 2005 and mandate new security requirements governing the issuance of driver licenses and ID cards.
-While these security requirements are consistent with the principles of REAL ID, they reflect a better understand of DMV business operations.
-Despite growing support for the bill, it is doubtful that PASS ID will pass this legislative year.
+New legislation, referred to as PASS ID, did gain some measure of support in Congress last year.
+This legislation, endorsed by DHS, most states, and the National Governor's Association, would have repealed the REAL ID Act of 2005 and implemented new security requirements governing the issuance of driver licenses and ID cards.
+The new security requirements were drafted with the input of state DMV officials, the Governor's association and other stakeholders and were offered as a more realistic approach to improve card security.
+This legislation, however, failed to pass Congress.

-South Carolina has passed legislation that prohibits the implementation of REAL ID in our state.
-However, SCDMV, as most state DMVs, continue to work to improve the security of our credentials and processes.
-SCDMV is working on detection/prevention.
+South Carolina is one of 12 states that have passed laws that prohibit implementation of the REAL ID act.
+Even so, our state and most other states continue to work to improve the security of our credentials and issuance processes.